-This is Ellen's third time teaching Hort 23.
+Ellen has been teaching HORT 23 since 2012.
 She has given workshops for the U of S Master Gardener program as well as many other presentations.
 Ellen volunteers her free time at the museum in Saskatoon.

-In regards to fruit and fruit production, Ellen has a lot of experience from both her occupation and her schooling.
+In regards to fruit and fruit production, Ellen has a wealth of experience from both her occupation and her schooling.
 Ellen's areas of expertise are sour cherries and Haskap.
-When Ellen is not in the field, you can find her in the greenhouse or the tissue culture lab.